 Although some donors want to give directly to a particular organization, many are more comfortable giving through us because of our permanence, professional investment management, and oversight role in ensuring that their wishes are met by the recipient organizations.

 Your client can support a favorite charity through either a donor advised fund, or a designated fund.
 We handle all of the administration, recordkeeping and financial statements for both options.
 With donor advised funds, donors have direct control and decide which organizations and programs receive grants.
 Designated funds provide endowment funding for a specific nonprofit organization and can be set up to allow building of the fund over time.
 Each year, the fund’s earnings can be distributed to the nonprofit or kept for future use.

 Your client can recommend a grant to any organization that falls within the broad mission of CFMC and is qualified as a public charity under Section 501(c)(3) of the IRS code.
 We ensure that groups recommended for a grant meet this requirement.
 Due to federal tax laws, we must reject grant recommendations that would benefit a specific individual, fulfill a personal obligation or support a political campaign or private foundation.

 We are focused on the needs of Muskegon County, but we allow grants from donor advised and designated funds to any 501(c)(3) nonprofit in the U.S.

 In most cases, the minimum for establishing a fund with us is $10,000.
-Scholarship funds require a minimum gift of $25,000.
+However, unrestricted funds and funds that support the Community Foundation’s strategic causes can be started for $5,000.
+Scholarship funds require a minimum gift of $50,000.
 You can also create a Build A Fund and make periodic contributions until your fund reaches the desired amount.

 We accept a range of assets including: cash, stocks and bonds, real estate, personal property such as jewelry and artwork, life insurance policies and IRA assets.